SCCapstone/StyleMail/README.md

 How to run unit test: cd to StyleMail/stylemail/test and run the command: npm test

 How to run behavioral test:
-* You must setup the configuration file for the test runner using the command: $ npx wdio config -y (in a new terminal window)
+* You must setup the configuration file for the test runner.
+Open a new terminal window (don't cd into anything) and run the command: $ npx wdio config -y
-Then you must copy and paste the file StyleMail/stylemail/test/specs/TestLogin.js to the directory C:\Users\<USERNAME>\test\specs (created by the configuration file in the previous step)
+* The previous command creates a directory C:\Users\<USERNAME>\test\specs (with your username in place of <USERNAME>).
+You must copy and paste the file StyleMail/stylemail/test/specs/TestLogin.js from our repo into that directory
-* After copying and pasting the file, run the command: $ npx wdio wdio.conf.js (in a new terminal window)
+* After copying and pasting the file, open a new terminal window (don't cd into anything) and run the command: $ npx wdio wdio.conf.js
 * The test will open a new Google Chrome window, run, and then exit the window upon completion.